loncho95/Non_voters_USA/README.md

 #### Creating a tailored API:

 We used SQL, the SQLAlchemy ORM, [the Quick Database Diagrams (QuickDBD) app](https://www.quickdatabasediagrams.com/) Python, Pandas, Flask, and Flask-CORS to first, clean the data, then, build an Entity Relationship Diagram (ERD), a schema, and a local database, and last, create an API with personalized routes for each of the questions.
-At the end, 8 unique end routes were created (one to display the whole database, another one to include all the demographic data about the respondents, four to reestructure information from four of those nine questions, and a final one to locally run the dashboard with Flask-CORS.
+The data was cleaned, as it was fully codified with integers —*some variables were strings and some others were integers in the original database*—, and we got rid of data errors, such as '-1', which were assumed to be typos, since the original survey did not consider '-1' to be an answer at all in any question.
+Therefore, we converted them to positive '1'.
+After that, we created 8 unique end routes (one to display the whole database, another one to include all the demographic data about the respondents, four to reestructure information from four of those nine questions, and a final one to locally run the dashboard with Flask-CORS).
+The routes created were the following:
+- / <--- *This is the main route of the API where the user finds information about all the other routes.*
+- /api/index/ <--- *This route leads to the main file of our dashboard: index.html.*
+- /api/nonvoters/ <--- *This route has the complete JSON of our clean database.*
+- /api/q3/ <--- *This route takes you to the JSON of question 3 (our first heatmap).*
+- /api/q4/ <--- *This route leads to the JSON of question 4 (our second heatmap).*
+- /api/q5/ <--- *This route has the JSON of question 5 (our first doughnut chart).*
+- /api/q30/ <--- *This route gets you to the JSON of question 30 (our second doughnut chart).*
+- /api/treemap/ <--- *This route leads to the JSON of the demographic questions that were graphed together as a treemap.*
 All our code is thoroughly commented, so that you understand what each piece is doing.

 #### Charting: